FredHutch/GDSCNsoilsites/www/faq.md

 ## Do I have to pay for shipping the samples back to you?
 Nope!
 All shipping costs will be paid for by the project.
-When you're ready to send your samples back, contact Natalie Kucher (nkucher3@jhu.edu) and she will send you a shipping label.
+When you're ready to send your samples back, contact Natalie Kucher (nkucher3 at jhu.edu) and she will send you a shipping label.

 ## How long will it take for my samples to be analyzed?